obiba/opal-doc/cookbook/r-datashield/performance.rst

 Opal will take in charge the creation of the R sessions in the way that it optimizes the usage of the cluster of R servers.

 The advantage of this solution is that it does not require to modify the setup (database and Opal).
-Only new R servers will be declared in Opal and this can be done dynamically (service discovery or self-registration as documented in :ref:`apps`).
+Only new R servers will have to be declared in Opal and this can be done dynamically (service discovery or self-registration as documented in :ref:`apps`).

 Keep Your Software Updated
 --------------------------